waynesun626/Real-Time-Pitch-Shifter/README.md

 Key idea:
 1. Use a band-pass filter to change the central frequency of input audio signal to 261.625Hz(Middle C).
-(My solution is using the bandpass() method inside a SoX transformer.
+(My solution is to use the bandpass() method inside a SoX transformer.
 Result is not ideal!)
 2. Change the pitch based on the key pressed.

 A440 Rule and chromatic scale: